IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * VIEW DATABASE STATE
 * VIEW DEFINITION

-It is possible to skip the permissions test done by SqlTableDependency.
-Set the `executeUserPermissionCheck` constructor parameter to `false`.
-Otherwise an SQL server exception will be thrown if the user does not have sufficient permissions.
+It is possible skip permissions test done by SqlTableDependency setting `executeUserPermissionCheck` constructor parameter to `false`.
+Otherwise an SQL server exception will be thrown if user does not have sufficient permissions.

 #### Contributors
 Please, feel free to help and contribute with this project adding your comments, issues or bugs found as well as proposing fix and enhancements.
 [See contributors](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Contributors).